-Bond Assistance Program in 2019 for construction contracts of \$3 million or less.
+As an example of a bond guarantee program, the Colorado Department of Transportation partnered with Lockton Companies to launch the Bond Assistance Program in 2019 for construction contracts of \$3 million or less.
 CDOT provides a partial guarantee.
 As another example, Florida DOT has a similar Bond Guarantee Program.

+b.
+Recruitment, bid notification and education.
 Many of the entities participating in this study have identified and recruited new small businesses to participate in their contracts.
 The City could partner with other entities in this effort.